phpb-com/docker-gitlab/README.md

 Long story short, since the original project tends to be conservative and their goal is stability, it is not what I would like to run for myself.
 I prefer to follow Gitlab development cycle closer (when time allows) and play with new features.
 If you rely on Gitlab for your business and require stability, backwards compatibility, and do not want to update often, I would suggest using the original project.
 You are welcome to use this fork if you do not mind doing testing yourself.

-### Why NGINX is being removed from the image?
+### Why NGINX is removed from the image?

 Best practice dictates that one docker image should serve one purpose, having NGINX in it is not a good idea.
 At this time it is still in the image but that will change very soon.
 If you do not know how to setup NGINX outside of this image, take a look at [nginx-proxy](https://github.com/jwilder/nginx-proxy), I am planning to support that instead.
+I will also prepare set of instructions to use [Caddy](https://gotfix.com/docker/caddy) with this image.

 ### Why are you not hosting this project on GitHub and only maintaining mirror there?